segmentio/segment-docs/src/connections/destinations/catalog/talonone/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.
-2. Search for `Talon.One` within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for `Talon.One` in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in the "API Key" into your Segment Settings UI which you can find from your Talon.One Dashboard.
+3. Enter the "API Key" into your Segment Settings UI which you can find from your Talon.One Dashboard.
 Select your Application > Settings > Developer Settings > Create A New API Key
 4. Add your Talon.One Application Domain Name e.g. https://demo.talon.one.
 5. Add at least one Custom Attribute.
 These are the Segment `Custom Traits` that link to Talon.One's Customer Profile `Custom Attributes`.
 More Information below.